H&M has breached several basic principles of GDPR, for which they are responsible as data handlers:

 The same principles (among other things) are prescribed by the Law on Personal Data Protection, which applies to employers in Serbia.

 Although in this case, a fine was issued to H&M in particular, the problematic doings of this company are not an isolated instance.
 It is certain that many other employers breach the regulations regarding employee data protection in their established practice.
-Often, a breach occurs by the use of new technology and social media, and the unlawful activities most often seen in practice are the following:
+Often, a breach occurs through the use of new technology and social media, and the unlawful activities most often seen in practice are the following:

 - omission to duly notify the employees about all manners of personal data processing